KnpLabs/rad-resource-resolver/README.md

 Every `key` under `_resources` will be return as a `$key` converted value in your request attributes.

-However, you can use a more concise way to express your resources configuration :
+However, you can use more concise ways to express your resources configuration :

 ```yaml
     product_show: